Coding comparison query

 - The number of units of the file’s content not coded to the code by user A, multiplied by the number of units not coded to the code by user B, divided by the total number of units in the file (EF2)

 - Expected frequency (EF) of the agreement occurring by chance = EF1 + EF2

 - Calculate the Kappa coefficient (K) as equal to:

 - Total units of agreement between the two users (TA) minus the expected frequency (ΣEF) of the agreement occurring by chance, divided by the total units (TU) within the file minus the expected frequency (ΣEF) of the agreement occurring by chance: K = (TA – ΣEF) ÷ (TU – ΣEF)

-- In the case where both users are in complete agreement as to how the file’s content should be coded at the node, then the value of Kappa will equal 1
+- In the case where both users are in complete agreement as to how the file’s content should be coded to the code, then the value of Kappa will equal 1

 For an example of how NVivo calculates Kappa coefficients, you can download the Coding Comparison Calculation Examples spreadsheet.